 The first attempt at sourdough pasta was slightly disastrous.
-I tried doing it by hand, but this dough is so dry, even after kneading it by hand for 30 minutes it was all crumbs.
+I tried doing it by hand, but this dough is very dry, and even after kneading it by hand for 30 minutes it was all crumbs.
 By this time my arms were exhausted.
 Even after a spin cycle in the stand mixer it was too dry, so I threw it out and started all over.
 I also decided that even though the original recipe called for the yolk only that I would just go ahead and throw the whole egg in.

-The second batch worked great, so I highly highly recommend using your mixer!!
+The second batch worked great, and I highly highly recommend using your mixer!!
 I decided to make a ravioli for this batch, and whipped up a simple filling of ricotta, garlic, and spinach.
 The dough was very easy to roll and cut, but I learned I need to work on my ravioli making skills.
 It’s a little…rustic.
 Haha.
 The slight twang of sourdough is definitely present here but not overpowering and went really well with the filling and marinara- we liked it!

 The next batch was just straight noodles, and as much as we liked the filled pasta I think the plain noodles were our favorite.
 They are simple and rustic, and being fresh they cook up super fast (just a few minutes in boiling water is all it takes).
 I really enjoyed the noodles with red sauce, but Joel said he liked the alfredo best.
 Ladybug gives both sauces a clean plate, so you will just have to make the decision for yourself! 🙂

-1/2 cup sourdough starter
+- 1/2 cup sourdough starter

-1.5 cups flour
+- 1.5 cups flour

-Pour the starter into your mixing bowl.
+- Pour the starter into your mixing bowl.

-Add the flour and egg, and mix until it forms a ball (this takes forever).
+- Add the flour and egg, and mix until it forms a ball (this takes forever).

-Allow the dough to sit on the counter for a few hours, up to overnight.
+- Allow the dough to sit on the counter for a few hours, up to overnight.
 It won't rise much, if at all.

-Dump the ball out onto a floured counter.
+- Dump the ball out onto a floured counter.

-Roll it out as thin as you can possibly make it.
+- Roll it out as thin as you can possibly make it.

-Slice the noodles into whatever shape you like (and fill it, too, if yo want).
+- Slice the noodles into whatever shape you like (and fill it, too, if yo want).

-You can now either boil them immediately to eat, or allow them to dry out on the counter.
+- You can now either boil them immediately to eat, or allow them to dry out on the counter.